asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-What is a Network Virtual Appliance (NVA)?
+A Network Virtual Appliance (NVA) is a VM that performs a network function, such as

 %

-A network virtual appliance is a VM that performs a network function, such as:

 - a firewall
 - a WAN optimization